 The original pet tarantula!
 Large, brightly coloured and docile.
 These spiders make good pets.
 They live for many years and have a pretty orange and black colouring with stripes on their legs.
 This is the tarantula that is often seen on television and in zoos and butterfly houses.
 This spider is now protected, importation of new individuals is not allowed, all Mexican Red Knee spiders are now captive bred and are therefore usually more expensive than other tarantulas.

-This tarantula is the second most popular pet spider, they are more reasonably priced than the Mexican Red Knee, live for several years and are generally docile.
+This tarantula is the second most popular pet spider but they have become more scarce in the last couple of years.
+They were imported as adults in large numbers but I gather that their importation from Chile has now been banned.
+They live for many years and are generally docile.
 They are light brown in colour and do not flick hairs from their abdomen as readily as a lot of other spiders tend to do.

 Curly Hair (Brachypelma albopilosa)